vrdelc/Mask_RCNN/README.md

 # Mask R-CNN for Object Detection and Segmentation (CHANGES)

-Generate a metrics.csv file with accuracy and loss for each epoch
+Generate a metrics.csv file with accuracy and loss for each epoch Can train a coco dataset without a pretrained model

 # Mask R-CNN for Object Detection and Segmentation (ORIGINAL)